-Sure, you could traipse off to the local boulangerie and bring home a bag of buttery little brioche, warm from the oven and aromatic in that nutty sort of way, rather than make them yourself.
+Sure, you could traipse off to the local boulangerie and bring home a bag of buttery little brioche, still warm from the oven and aromatic in that nutty sort of way, rather than make them yourself.
 If you live in Paris.
 But where’s the satisfaction in just buying them?
-These miniature brioche from Sarabeth’s, the much ballyhooed brunchtime spot in NYC, don’t require much in the form of actual hands-on time, although they do warrant a slight expense in the form of diminutive brioche tins.
-Should you need any sort of rationale to justify this, bear in mind the little reflective metal tins work really quite well as wee tea light holders.
+These miniature brioche—essentially airy, buttery, rich but not heavy diminutive breads—from Sarabeth’s, the much ballyhooed brunch destination in NYC, don’t require much in the form of actual hands-on time.
+Although they do warrant a slight expense in the form of diminutive brioche tins.
+(Should you need any sort of rationale to justify this, bear in mind the little reflective metal tins work really quite well as wee tea light holders.)–Sarabeth Levine

 - 1 ounce (2 packed tablespoons) compressed yeast, or 3 1/2 teaspoons active dry yeast

 - 2 tablespoons superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1/3 cup plus 1 tablespoon whole milk, (cold if using compressed yeast, warm if using active dry yeast)

 - 2 1/4 cups unbleached all-purpose flour, as needed, divided